A Shortest Trip to Earth Gamescom preview diary

 In space, no one can hear you dream

-At Gamescom I had a (hands off but up close and personal) preview of Shortest Trip to Earth, a roguelike space survival game that recently went into Steam early access.
+At Gamescom I had a (hands off but up close and personal) preview of Shortest Trip to Earth, a roguelike space survival game that is due to go into Steam early access later this year.
 The team lead, Edvin Aedma, who also wrote RPS favourite Teleglitch, played, whilst I watched and made demands about what our crew should do next.
 I wondered why I couldn’t just play it myself, but then I realised, oh, this is a lot,

 In Shortest Trip to Earth you, a crew of volunteers in deep, procgen space, are trying to make the shortest tri- you probably get it.
 Every time you die you start over again with a new ship, a new crew, a new universe.
 Comparisons will be made to FTL, because it has similarities.
 But gosh, I’m more drawn to this than I ever was to FTL.